civa86/micro-arch-poc/docs/api/Auth.md

 ## Register User

-Api to register a new user
+API to register a new user

 **Authorization**